 The statutory objective of the ICGEB is “to promote international co-operation in developing and applying peaceful uses of genetic engineering and biotechnology in particular for developing countries”, “to assist developing countries in strengthening their scientific and technological capabilities in the field of genetic engineering and biotechnology” and “to develop and promote the application of genetic engineering and biotechnology for solving problems of development, particularly in developing countries” (Article 2(a), (c), (d) of the Statutes).

-The three Components of the ICGEB carry out research in scientific areas within the biotechnology domain, which are of high interest for the development of methods, techniques and products of industrial value (diagnostic methods, vaccines, biotherapeutics, innovative therapeutic strategies, new crops, innovative biopesticides, biofuel production methodologies, etc.) The scientific and technical know-how of the Centre in various areas of biotechnology has significant potential in terms of generating income and contributing towards the United Nations Sustainable Development Goals.
-The ultimate goal of the ICGEB is to make such innovations available to society at large, particularly in ICGEB Member States.
+The three Components of the ICGEB carry out research in scientific areas within the biotechnology domain, which are of high interest for the development of methods, techniques and products of industrial value (including diagnostics, vaccines, biotherapeutics, innovative therapeutic strategies, new crops, innovative biopesticides, biofuel production methodologies).
+The scientific and technical know-how of the Centre in various areas of biotechnology has significant potential in terms of generating income and contributing towards the United Nations Sustainable Development Goals.
+The ultimate goal of the ICGEB is to make such innovations available to society at large, particularly in ICGEB Member States and include online services.